opentelekomcloud-docs/enterprise-router/umn/source/faq/how_do_i_route_traffic_to_100.64.x.x_through_an_enterprise_router.rst

 #.
 Create a transit VPC, attach it to the enterprise router, and associate the transit VPC with the default route table of the enterprise router.

-   -  The subnet of the transit VPC cannot overlap with that of the service VPC.
-Otherwise, the VPC peering connection to be created in :ref:`2 <er_01_0122__li14564823993>` cannot take effect.
+   -  The subnet of the transit VPC cannot overlap with that of the service VPC, or the VPC peering connection to be created in :ref:`2 <er_01_0122__li14564823993>` cannot take effect.
    -  The transit VPC cannot have the following situations.
 Otherwise, the default route (0.0.0.0/0) to be configured in :ref:`3 <er_01_0122__li92642018194217>` cannot forward traffic.

       -  An ECS in the VPC has an EIP bound.